Criminal record

-A criminal record, police record, or colloquially RAP sheet (Record of Arrests and Prosecutions) is a record of a person's criminal history.
-The information included in a criminal record and the existence of a criminal record varies between countries and even between jurisdictions within a country.
+A criminal record (not to be confused with a police record or arrest record) is a record of a person's criminal convictions history.
+The information included in a criminal record, and the existence of a criminal record, varies between countries and even between jurisdictions within a country.
 In most cases it lists all non-expunged criminal offences and may also include traffic offences such as speeding and drunk driving.
-In some countries the record is limited to actual convictions (where the individual has pled guilty or been found guilty by a qualified court, resulting in the entry of a conviction), while in others it also includes arrests, charges dismissed, charges pending and charges of which the individual has been acquitted.
+In most countries, a criminal record is limited to unexpunged and unexpired actual convictions (where the individual has pleaded guilty or been found guilty by a qualified court, resulting in the entry of a conviction), while in some it can also include arrests, charges dismissed, charges pending and charges of which the individual has been acquitted.
+The term rap sheet refers to Record of Arrest and Prosecution, similar to a criminal record.

 A criminal history may be used by potential employers, lenders, and others to assess a person's trustworthiness.
 Criminal records may also be relevant for international travel, and for the charging and sentencing of persons who commit additional criminal offenses.